Back to Innovation Atlas

 The Secretariat group aims to organise the work plans and technical proposals presented by the Technical Groups.
 It is also responsible for managing the budget of the Governance Structure and coordinating all administrative activities, assisting the Technical Groups with demands, and transmitting the status of implementations to the Deliberative Council.
 Its members are chosen by the Deliberative Council.

 The Technical Groups develop studies, technical proposals, and work plans aimed at the implementation and management of Open Banking in the country, always guided by the guidelines approved by the Deliberative Council.
 Its composition may also include professionals from entities that are not part of the financial world, such as technology companies and academics.
-Currently, there are nine Technical Groups working on the implementation of Open Banking Brasil.
+Initially there were nine Technical Groups working on the implementation of Open Banking Brasil.

 It is compulsory for large and medium-sized Brazilian banks to participate in Brazil’s Open Banking initiative.
 Brazil launched PIX (p.
 18), which is a creation of the Brazilian Central Bank.
 It allows consumers and companies to make money transfers 24 hours a day, seven days a week, without debit or credit cards, with no fees.